ResearchComputing/Documentation/docs/software/Containerizationon.md

 A **Docker container** is an ephemeral instance of a Docker image.
 Docker images are mutable, but because they are killed on exit, and do not actually save any changes made to the container.

 ### Running a Docker container

-**Note:** Docker containers cannot be run with Docker on Alpine or Blanca, because the Docker software is not HPC-safe.
-Instead, Docker containers are run using a software called Apptainer.
-See the documentation on Apptainer below if you wish to run a Docker container on Alpine or Blanca.

 To run a Docker container on your laptop or other system on which you have Docker installed, simply type the command: